Province of Parma: Cuisine

+The cuisine of Parma is part of Emilian cuisine.

 Parma is famous for its prosciutto di Parma.
 The whole area is renowned for its salami production (particularly the well known salame Felino), as well as for the Parmesan cheese and some kinds of pasta like gnocchi di patate, cappelletti (or anolini) in brodo (a kind of round tortelli stuffed with a filling made of stewed donkey, Parmesan cheese and bread crumbs, cooked and served in hot broth), tortelli with different stuffing (erbetta, potatoes, pumpkin, mushrooms, chestnuts, tortél dóls di Colorno) and chicche.

 Transport

 Highways

 There are two main highways that go through Parma: A1, to Milan to the west and to Bologna to the east, and A15, to La Spezia and the sea to the south.

 Airport

 The Province of Parma is served by the Giuseppe Verdi Airport.

 Railways

 The province is crossed by the Milan-Bologna railroad, one of the most important in Italy, with a station in Parma.
 The latter is the starting point for the following lines, connecting the city to the Tyrrhenian Sea, Alps and the Po River delta: